jolivain/trusted-firmware-a/docs/components/rmm-el3-comms-spec.rst

 RMM_ATTEST_GET_PLAT_TOKEN command
 =================================

 Retrieve the Platform Token from EL3.
+If the entire token does not fit in the shared buffer, it returns a hunk of the token and indicates the remaining bytes that are pending retrieval.
+If parameter ``CSize`` is not 0, this command will return the token hunk corresponding to the beginning of the token.
+Otherwise, it will return the hunk that follows the last hunk retrieved.

 FID
 ---